beatrixwashere/jackalope/README.md

 *currently, jackalope is only supported on windows, and is exclusive to the steam version. further platform support is planned!*

+*jackalope also only works offline, meaning you have to run the game outside of steam or disable the game's internet access*

 1. download [bepinex](https://docs.bepinex.dev/articles/user_guide/installation/index.html) and extract it into your ultimate chicken horse folder
 2. download `jackalope.dll` from the releases tab on the right, and put it into your `BepInEx/plugins` folder
 3. run `UltimateChickenHorse.exe`